crazyyy/wp-framework/wordpress/wp-content/plugins/ewww-image-optimizer/readme.txt

 EWWW Image Optimizer calls optimization utilities directly which is well suited to shared hosting situations where these utilities may already be installed.
 Pre-compiled binaries/executables are provided for optipng, gifsicle, pngquant, cwebp, and jpegtran.
 Pngout can be installed with one-click from the settings page.
 If none of that works, there is a cloud option that will work for any site.

 If you need a version of this plugin for cloud use only, see [EWWW Image Optimizer Cloud](https://wordpress.org/plugins/ewww-image-optimizer-cloud/).
 It is much more compact as it does not contain any binaries or any mention of the exec() function.

+= Support =

+If you need assistance using the plugin, please visit our [Support Page](https://ewww.io/contact-us/).
+The forums are community supported only.
+The EWWW Image Optimizer is developed at https://github.com/nosilver4u/ewww-image-optimizer

 = Bulk Optimize =